Place "Kay Alfred" is one the three public spaces built by EVA Studio in the framework of the LAMIKA Program.

-Project LAMIKA is an American and Haitian Red Cross programme in the area of Carrefour-Feuilles in Port-au-Prince, aimed at the improvement of the neighbourhood and residential infrastructure.
-The area sustained extensive damage by the 2010 earthquake and is characterised by extreme poverty.
-The objective is to enhance community and household resilience through a sustainable and integrated approach.
-We adopted the Placemaking principles, which is an approach to the planning, design and management of smart public spaces that capitalise on a local community’s assets, inspiration, and potential.
+Project LAMIKA is an American and Haitian Red Cross programme in Carrefour-Feuilles in Port-au-Prince, aimed at the improvement of the neighbourhood infrastructure.
+The area sustained extensive damage by the 2010 earthquake and is characterised by extreme poverty and lack of access to basic services.

 CREDITS: Anna Calogero, Mihail Dinu, Samuel Eliodor, Jeannie S. Lee, Andrea Panizzo, Edoardo Paoletti, Etienne Pernot du Breuil, Gianluca Stefani, Radim Tkadlec.